cterrazas2/pyvet/docs/explanation/authorization.md

 `code` from the VA's `/authorization` endpoint.
 2. The authentication continues to the `/token` endpoint, utilizing the `code` received from step 1.
-Upon success, a bearer `token` (along with other metadata) is provided. `pyvet` will then return the desired data ftom the VA oauth2 API to the consumer.
+Upon success, a bearer `token` (along with other metadata) is provided. `pyvet` will then return the desired data from the VA oauth2 API to the consumer.